 What Does Guaranteed Replacement Cost Cover?

 That being said, guaranteed replacement cost is put in place for your protection; it ensures your home will be rebuilt without the worry of running out of funds.
 As with most insurance coverage, guaranteed replacement cost is designed to put you back in the same place you were in prior to the loss.
 The fact that funds do not cap out is a huge stress reliever.
-However, if during a rebuild, you decide to make some upgrades to your home, such as:

 Ensure Guaranteed Replacement Cost is Accurately Calculated